puzzle/unilu-pruefungsabfrage/README.md

 code formatter profile file, call it formatting(.xml) and replace the old config file in the resources directory.

+## Security headers
+To test the security headers of the application, you can use the following command:
+`docker compose --profile zap up -d `

+This will create the report (`zap-report.html`) in `/zap` which you can open in your browser to see the scan results.
+The scan results contain all found alerts and a more detailed insight on every single one with a description of the alert, the request that triggered it, solution, reference etc.

 ### Code Quality

 The code quality is verified by SonarQube which is executed when a feature branch is merge into the main branch.